nameless-and-blameless/TAG/reports/Patricia-Ann-Williams.md

 After divorcing Jesse Williams, Patricia faced the challenge of starting anew.
 She moved to Lexington, Kentucky, with the support of Rev. Dr. Felix G. Williams, III, her ex-husband's cousin.
 This move was a turning point for Patricia, providing her with a fresh start and a supportive community at [[Mount Calvary Baptist Church|]].
 Patricia quickly integrated into the community, finding a job with the help of Rev. Dr. Felix G. Williams, III, and forming lasting friendships.

 #### Community and Service
 Patricia was deeply committed to her church and community.
-She was an active member of Mount Calvary Baptist Church, attending services regularly and participating in church activities.
+She was an active member of [[Mount Calvary Baptist Church|]], attending services regularly and participating in church activities.
 Her dedication to her faith and community was unwavering, even as she balanced her responsibilities as a single mother.

 #### Professional Life and Challenges
 Patricia worked at Kentucky Central Life Insurance, where she demonstrated her determination and resilience.
 Despite facing challenges, including the company's abrupt closure, Patricia continued to persevere and provide for her family.
 Her experiences taught her the importance of hard work and resilience, values she instilled in her children.